lndecastro/Teaching_with_AI/TaLwAI/Module7_AssessmentFeedback.md

 - **NotebookLM or Claude Quiz Generator** – grounded MCQs from course materials
 - **AI Workspaces** – persistent assignment evaluators

+### Exercise 1: Create Three Assessment Variants
+Use the Workspace to generate:
+- one formative quiz
+- one case study
+- one multimodal project task

 ## 7.2 Generate Rubric-Based, Constructive Feedback

 ### Purpose